Pvinh147/mixDoC/README.md

 **Sim_Model_Comparison.R** : Script to generate the fit statistics to compare the various mixture and non-mixture DoC models.

 **Sim_Par_Effect.R** : Script to generate the entropy values when evaluating the effect of changing various parameters of the mixCLPM model.

+**rA_4unique.R** : Script to fit the mixCLPM model with rA freely estimated across classes.